 Office Market Real Estate Trends

-Cover image with aerial view of Miami's skyline, used for May 2026 U.S. Office Market Outlook
+Cover image with San Francisco skyline, used for June 2026 U.S. Office Market Outlook.

 Report highlights

-• The national office vacancy rate clocked in at 17.6 percent in April—210 basis points lower over the past 12 months.
+• The national office vacancy rate reached 17.6 percent as of May—180 basis points lower over the past 12 months.

-• The national full-service equivalent listing rate stood at $32.91 per square foot in April—11 cents higher from the previous month.
+• The national full-service equivalent listing rate stood at $33.61 per square foot in May—down 1.4 percent year-over-year.

-• The office pipeline comprised 29.4 million square feet, representing 0.4 percent of total stock.
+• The U.S. office pipeline totaled 28.7 million square feet, representing 0.4 percent of total stock.

-As of April, the national office vacancy rate stood at 17.6 percent—210 basis points lower year-over-year.
-Miami recorded the lowest rate nationwide, 12.5 percent, representing a 300-basis-point decline over the past 12 months.
-The metro’s rate kept declining from the 15.7 percent registered in early 2025.
+As of May, the national office vacancy rate reached 17.6 percent—180 basis points lower year-over-year.
+Manhattan recorded the lowest rate nationwide, at 13.1 percent, representing a 260-basis-point decrease over the past 12 months.
+Miami’s 13.2 percent followed.

-The national full-service equivalent listing rate stood at $32.91 per square foot—up 11 cents from the previous month and down 1.3 percent year-over-year.
-Manhattan remained the top metro for office rents, at $69.29 per square foot, followed by San Francisco’s $62.03 per square foot.
+The national full-service equivalent listing rate stood at $33.61 per square foot—up 70 cents from the previous month and 1.4 percent lower year-over-year.
+Manhattan remained the leader for office rents, with listing at $69.29 per square foot.
+San Francisco’s $62.11 per square foot followed.

 About the author